SystemRDL/PeakRDL-regblock/docs/props/field.rst

 ^^^^^
 |OK|

-If true, infers an output signal ``hwif_out..swacc`` that is asserted on the same clock cycle that the field is being sampled during a software read operation.
+If true, infers an output signal ``hwif_out..swacc`` that is asserted when accessed by software.
+Specifically, on the same clock cycle that the field is being sampled during a software read operation, or as it is being written.

 .. wavedrom::